 Before food allergies, I also had no idea that if something had chocolate it automatically means it has dairy (unless it’s a specialty brand, which is rare to find them at a regular grocery store.)

-So, when I went to my nearest grocery store and saw the pink and red explosion I knew that Valentine’s candy was already taking over the isle.
+When I went to my nearest grocery store (Fresh Market) and saw the pink and red explosion I knew that Valentine’s candy was already taking over the isle.
 I figured I’d peruse and see if there were any top 8 free candies.
 When I say top 8 free, I mean that it’s free of the top 8 allergens: wheat, dairy, eggs, soy, fish, shellfish, peanut and tree nuts.
 These allergies make up over 90% of all food allergies, so they are generally safe for most food allergy kiddos.

 I was pleasantly surprised to find ten different candies that were all free of the top 8 allergens.
 I was so excited I whipped out my camera phone and took pictures to send to his teacher.
 I find taking pictures helps people find the treats, than trying to just remember text.

-I wasn’t planning on making this a post, but then I realized that it might help others.
 I had always sworn I wouldn’t do camera phone pictures on my blog, but I think this is important enough.

 With 1 in 13 kids having a food allergy, that almost certainly means there is someone in your kid’s classroom with an allergy, even if your own kiddo doesn’t have an allergy.
 So, why not teach your kiddos empathy and inclusion by buying a Valentine treat that should be safe for just about anybody?
+My list of allergy-friendly kids candy can help you find safe and delicious treats.

 As always, I can’t speak for every food allergy parent out there.
 It never hurts to approach the parent and ask them if they’re OK with what you’ve purchased.
 Or, to ask them for additional ideas.
 The more conversation, the better.